If you would like a printed version of this commentary, check out The Grace Bible series.

 This is the One who came by water and blood, Jesus Christ; not with the water only, but with the water and with the blood.
 It is the Spirit who testifies, because the Spirit is the truth.

-(a) The water and blood possibly alludes to Christ’s baptism (the water) and death (the blood), the two points which mark the beginning and end of his earthly ministry.
-Both events were marked by supernatural events that testified to the identity of Jesus Christ.
-At his baptism, a voice spoke from heaven, and at is death the sky darkened, the temple curtain was rent, the earth shook, and the graves of the righteous dead were opened.
+(a) Water and blood may allude to Christ’s baptism (the water) and death (the blood), two events which mark the beginning and end of his earthly ministry.
+The supernatural activity that accompanied these events highlights their significance.
+At his baptism, a voice spoke from heaven, and at his death, the sky darkened, the temple curtain was torn, the earth shook, and the graves of the righteous dead were opened.

 (b) Not with the water only.
 Some of the great prophets of old were associated with water.
 Moses came by way of the river and caused water to come from the rock.
 John baptized with water.
 Yet Jesus excels these great ministries because he came with the water and the blood.
 No prophet died for the sins of the world like Jesus did (1 John 2:2).
 It is not the blood of Moses and John that cleanses us from all sin (1 John 1:7).